The hidden cost of DIY design.

 It’s not impossible to find a designer that can work with your budget.
 Maybe you can find someone willing to trade services.
 Maybe you can pull the price down by limiting the scope of work you need done.
 Or you might find a designer you love that offers an entry level service.

-I know what it’s like to start a business on a budget, so I offer Starter Branding as an entry level design service.
-It’s $500, and it’ll get you all the basics you need to get your business looking beautiful and feeling professional from the get go.
+I know what it’s like to start a business on a budget, so I offer semi-custom branding based on my Brand Kits as an entry level design service.
+Choose your kit, and I’ll take care of the install, plus customise the your fonts + colour palette to your business.
+It’ll get you all the brand foundation you need to get your business looking beautiful and feeling professional from the get go.

 Have you been DIY-ing for your business?